-The SM-2 is directed during most of its flight by command guidance, which means the launching ship wirelessly controls the missile’s patch.
+The SM-2 is directed during most of its flight by command guidance, where the launching ship wirelessly controls the missile’s path.
 Because command guidance is not particularly accurate, the missile switches to semi-active radar homing (SARH) when it gets closer to the target.
 SARH utilizes radars aboard the launch ship to bathe the target in a beam of radio energy (essentially a radar spotlight), which the seeker follows.
 Newer Block IIIB SM-2 missiles also have infrared seekers in addition to the SARH receivers, enabling Block IIIB missiles to find targets without radar illumination.

 The RIM-174 Standard Missile-6

 The Standard Missile 6 (SM-6) is a long-range missile based on the SM-2 Block IV.
 The main difference between the SM-2 Block IV and SM-6 is that the latter features extended range and an active radar homing seeker based on the AIM-120 AMRAAM air to air missile’s seeker.
-This allows the SM-6 to find and attack targets without illumination from the launching ship, greatly extending its effective range, as illumination radars are limited by the horizon.
+This allows the SM-6 to find and attack targets without illumination from the launching ship, greatly extending its effective range, as illumination radars are limited by the earth’s curvature.
 The SM-6 Dual I variant is also capable of operating in the anti-ballistic missile role against endo-atmospheric (in atmosphere) targets (exo-atmospheric targets are handled by the SM-3).
-Anti-ship capability has also been added to the SM-6, which has a small warhead relative to a bona fide anti-ship missile but compensates to an extent with its high speed.
+Anti-ship capability has also been added to the SM-6, which has a small warhead relative to a bona fide anti-ship missile but compensates, to an extent, with its high speed.
 Currently, the SM-6 is not slated to fully replace the SM-2, as it is significantly more expensive.
-Furthermore, the SM-6’s long range has limited utility in some scenarios, as sea-skimming missiles and other stealthy targets are difficult to detect at such great range.
+Furthermore, many low-flying, stealthy targets cannot be detected until within the range of the SM-2 or ESSM — the SM-6 would be overkill in such circumstances.

 The RIM-161 Standard Missile-3